 - Move outdoors or near a window

-- Wait 5-10 minutes for the tracker to acquire a GPS fix
+- Wait a few minutes for the tracker to acquire a GPS fix

 - Check if the area has known coverage gaps with your carrier